MarquisDarwin/EAWM/EADream/README.md

 ```

 #### DMC-GB2 500K
 The [DMC-GB2 benchmark](https://github.com/aalmuzairee/dmcgb2) has dependencies on external datasets.
-You need to you need to download the Places365 Dataset and DAVIS Dataset:
+You need to download the Places365 Dataset and DAVIS Dataset:
 ```
 mkdir -p envs/data;
 cd envs/data;